poridhiEng/poridhi-labs/Poridhi Labs/Systemd Labs/Lab 02/README.md

 ### 2. Create the Node.js Server

-Create a file named `server.js` and insert the following content:
+Create a file named `server.js` in the `node` directory and insert the following content:

 ```javascript
 const http = require('http');